CodecoolGlobal/recipe-me/README.md

 <p>
 </p>

 > Backend of the Recipe Me application, which uses the Edamam API to get recipes.
 It has the functionality to Search for recipes by a query string, add filters of health, diet, calories range and time to make.
-The user can also add recipes to favourites and to shopping cart.
+The recipeMeUser can also add recipes to favourites and to shopping cart.

 ## Install